Welcome to Tanagram. This documentation helps you get the most out of it.

 What is Tanagram?#

-Tanagram has three parts:
+Tanagram has three layers:

 Use Cases#